KWolanin/Barwinek_wattpad_checker/README.md

-# Next.js web srapper that allows to check statistics for any Wattpad story in a convenient way.
+# Next.js web scrapper that allows to check statistics for any Wattpad story in a convenient way.
 React, Next.js & Tailwind practice.

 ## npm install, npm run dev